nicolechung/Unity2DCheatsheet/README.md

 # Unity2DCheatsheet
 A cheatsheet for Unity's 2D features.
+It's based on [this cheat sheet](http://cdn1.raywenderlich.com/wp-content/uploads/2014/11/UnityCheatsheet-0_1.pdf) but I've modified it for 2D.

 ## Physics